Tanmayyp01/Frontend-pages-projects/README.md

 # Frontend-pages-projects
-* All frontend mini-projects,web pages which are built up with basic HTML,CSS and other frameworks like Bootstrap,Tailwind etc will stored here in this repository.
+* All frontend mini-projects,web pages which are built up with basic HTML,CSS , Java Script and other frameworks like Bootstrap,Tailwind etc will stored here in this repository.
 ## Course Practice Project :
 ```Java Script